raymondtieu/Kakuro/README.md

 To test each component, simply uncomment/comment (adding/removing # from the lines) and run the file.
 You should see the results along with each test being ran.

+Each of the boards in testing can be viewed under ./kakuro_boards/